Football On This Day – 1st June 2007

 November Donald Trump was voted in for the very same reason, the Yanks

 supported the underdog.
-Leicester City have a lot to answer for!!
+Leicester City had a lot to answer for!!

 lose another penalty shoot-out, this time against hosts Portugal at the Estádio da Luz in Lisbon